nasccped/tic-tac-low/README.md

 >
 > I don't know exactly why.
 Maybe I'll fix this soon, but it's not a
 > fatal bug :^D
+>
+> ---
+>
+> Also, the GitHub repository is the same for both operating systems
+> (Windows/Unix), but for some reason, when playing against a bot, it
+> may make wrong moves (Windows only).
+This won't be fixed